Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Quick Wins: What You Can Do Today If You're Overwhelmed

-Use the Total Resource Check‑In (about 3 minutes).Go to the Resources page and check the boxes that match your life right now.
-There are no essays and no “perfect” answers.
+Use the Total Resource Check‑In (about 3 minutes).
+Go to the Resources page and check the boxes that match your life right now.
+No essays.
+No "perfect" answers.

-You deserve help that fits your reality, not a system that makes you feel like you’re failing.
+You deserve help that fits your reality — not a system that makes you feel like you're failing.

 How to Start: Small Next Steps (Even If You're Exhausted)